Nissan Primera: Motorsports

 The Primera won the British Touring Car Championship manufacturer's and team titles thanks to the factory backed RML team in the 1998 and 1999 as well as the Independents' Cup in 1999 and 2000.

 Third generation (P12; 2001)

 Nissan introduced the third generation Primera in Japan on January 30, 2001, its first all new car since the alliance with Renault was formed two years earlier.
-The new Primera was more radically styled than previous versions.
+The new Primera was more radically styled than previous versions, expanding on the twin-blade theme of Nissan's new corporate grille.
 No Infiniti equivalent was released; the Skyline-based Infiniti G35 replaced the G20 in the United States.
 The third generation Primera made its European debut at the 2001 Frankfurt Motor Show.